undecaf/typo3-in-a-box/README.md

 ### `t3 env`

-Modifies the environment of a running TYPO3 container:
+Modifies the environment of a running TYPO3 container and logs the new container state:

 ```bash
 $ t3 env [option]...
 [NAME=VALUE | NAME= | NAME]...